2024 Diabetic Lower Extremity Symposium

 Diabetic foot problems significantly impair the quality of life of diabetic patients.
 Each year in the United States, these complications lead to more than 750,000 new diabetic foot ulcers and 70,000 lower extremity amputations.
 This extraordinary three day symposium will promote better understanding of the unmet management needs of Diabetic Lower Extremity (DLE) complications and the new therapeutic approaches that are currently under development.

-* Our 2017 accreditation is displayed for reference.
-Please check back for updates!
+*2022 accreditation listed for reference.
+Please check back soon for updates.

 In support of improving patient care, this activity has been planned and implemented by Amedco LLC and Well Assembled Meetings.
 Amedco LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.